neeltapake21/neel-demo/README.md

 # neel-demo
-this is my git repository.
+This is my git repository.
 <br>
 Author-Neel Tapake.